Image Optimisation Tools To Improve Load Speed

 Research by Akamai and Gomez.com discovered that almost a half of users expect a site to load in 2 seconds or less, and many will leave a site if it hasn’t loaded within 3 seconds.
 Etsy found that 160KB of additional images resulted in a 12% increase in the bounce rate on mobile devices.

-To help alleviate these problems here are 14 resources, many of which are free, to optimize your images.
+To help alleviate these problems here are 14 resources, many of which are free, for image optimisation.

 2. FILEminimizer Pictures.
 Offers Free software to reduce